ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern/arch-pattern-nsx-t-private-connectivity.md

    {: note}

 4. You can configure DNAT rules on T0 or T1 for ingress access, or SNAT for egress access from NSX-T overlay by using the IP addresses from the private portable subnet configured in the T0 uplinks.
 You can also configure load balancer VIPs, IPsec, or L2 VPN.
 Each of these are advertised as `/32` host IP addresses.
 You need to enable route advertisements on T1 Gateways so that T0 is aware of these IP addresses, and they must appear on T0s routing table.
 5. T0 Gateway uses proxy ARP on the uplink subnet for each `/32` IP address that is aware of (that is, which exists in its routing table).
 BCR can route ingress traffic only to these IP addresses.
 To check the routing table of T0, use the NSX-T GUI or login to NSX-T edge node and its T0 Service Router (SR) VRF.
+With [{{site.data.keyword.cloud_notm}} Private static subnets](/docs/subnets?topic=subnets-getting-started), the whole subnet is routed to the overlay.

 ## Ingress private connectivity with gateway cluster
 {: #arch-pattern-nsx-t-private-connectivity-edge-gateway-cluster}